nabilac27/42-pipex/docs/README.md

 # **pipex**

-The **pipex** project is a C program that simulates a shell pipeline.
+The **pipex** project is a C program that simulates a shell pipeline `|`.

-It uses pipes to connect commands, handles file redirection, and manages multiple processes.
+It uses pipes `|` to connect commands, handles file redirection, and manages multiple processes.

 The program takes two input files and a set of commands, then pipes the commands together and outputs the result.